LunaBitar1998/DRIPS-Domain-Randomization-Image-based-PVS-Segmentation-/README.md

 ## How to Deploy

 1. **Download DRIPS repository** (this repo).
-   - Either clone it with Git:
+   - Clone it with Git:
      ```bash
      git clone https://github.com/LunaBitar1998/DRIPS-Domain-Randomization-Image-based-PVS-Segmentation.git
      cd DRIPS-Domain-Randomization-Image-based-PVS-Segmentation